francelabs/datafari/README.txt

 How to install and start Datafari :

 You can build the Debian installer with the ant script Datafari/debian7/build.xml.
-You can download Debian installer and Docker image from www.datafari.com.
+You can download Debian installer, an OVA or  a Docker image from https://www.datafari.com/en/download.html .

 1) Install Datafari :
 # dpkg -i datafari.deb